sourcegraph/sourcegraph-public-snapshot/doc/admin/usage_statistics.md

 Here you can see charts with counts of unique users by day, week, or months.

 From this page, you can also see user-level activity, including counts of pageviews, searches, and code intelligence actions, and last active times.
 This user-level data is all stored locally on your Sourcegraph instance, and is never sent to Sourcegraph.com.
-The user-specific values are recorded over the last 93 days.
+The user-specific values are recorded over all time.

 ## See also